tarwn/lessthandot-hugo/blogs/content/posts/2016-07-01-self-hosted-web-updating-assets-without-restarting-the-debugger.md

         .pipe(gulp.dest(config.assetsPath))
 });
 ```
-The “less” task picks up all *.less files in the assets path, performs the LESS transpile on them, adds a prefix on the top of each file (this is a handy way to dynamically add copyright statements too), then concatenates to a single file.
+The "less" task picks up all *.less files in the assets path, performs the LESS transpile on them, adds a prefix on the top of each file (this is a handy way to dynamically add copyright statements too), then concatenates to a single file.

-In VisualStudio, I have a pre-build event that runs this command so I am executing my LESS transpile the same exact way if I do a Visual Studio build or the “watch” call later (the output stylesheet.css is ignored in my “.gitignore”, so my build process can use this same command as well).
+In VisualStudio, I have a pre-build event that runs this command so I am executing my LESS transpile the same exact way if I do a Visual Studio build or the "watch" call later (the output stylesheet.css is ignored in my ".gitignore", so my build process can use this same command as well).

-**gulpfile.json**: “watch” Task
+**gulpfile.json**: "watch" Task

 ```javascript
 // Task: watch